Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 In another hand of breaths, it was gone.
 Only a blood trail showed where it went.

-"Whew…" Heff lowered his rifle. "...Well there’s somethin’ ya don’t see erryday."
+"Whew..."
+Heff lowered his rifle. "...Well there’s somethin’ ya don’t see erryday."

 "No shit," Jooyun agreed.
 "They almost *never* go after a full-grown bull moose!
 I can’t believe we got to see that!"
 He seemed almost giddy with excitement.